 What to report to HMRC

-Once your employee tells you they plan to change gender, you can update your payroll records with their new gender and any changes to their title and name.
+Once your employee tells you they’ve changed gender, you can update your payroll records with their new gender and any changes to their title and name.

 If you need to update both your employee’s name and gender, you must report these changes in separate Full Payment Submissions (FPS).
 If you don’t, HMRC may create duplicate payroll records and your PAYE bill may be higher than it should be.